gavin-bauer/myml-framework/README.md

 **MyML Framework** is a personal machine learning framework to automate the implementation of models, including the preprocessing steps by _trying different algorithms and topologies, to minimize error when the model is used on test data._

 This project is still in its early stages as:
-- The data is assumed to have already been collected, cleaned and prepared (as the project was tested on Kaggle datasets)
+- The data is assumed to have already been collected, cleaned and prepared (as the project was tested on Kaggle datasets);
-- The author is experimenting with modular programming (vs. notebooks)
+- The author is experimenting with modular programming (vs. notebooks);
 - The implementation of a GUI after deployment will be added in the future.

 <br/>